blazecoding2009/Obsidian-Notes/What is History?.md

 >  - sometimes not true
 >  - second hand accounts are sometimes profit driven

+### Bias
+-  A one sided view for way of seeing an event, person or thing
+-  Can cause selection or emphasis on some facts while ignoring others
+-  Bias can be exclusionary ex. leaving out a few points to make ppl think its good/bad
-3. Historical Significance
+1. Historical Significance
-4. Historical Perspective
+2. Historical Perspective
-5. Cause and Consequences
+3. Cause and Consequences
-6. Continuity and Change
+4. Continuity and Change
-7. Ethical Dimensions
+5. Ethical Dimensions